A better way to get UTM Parameters into Keap

 This means that you can see how well certain sections of your website are performing (I.e., your blog) to generate leads, customers & revenue.

-Since it captures both the landing page and the landing page group, you can look at how content groups as a whole are performing (I.e., your blog).
-You can also see how individual pages or pieces of content are performing (I.e., individual blog posts).
+Since it captures both the landing page and the landing page group, you can look at how content groups as a whole are performing (I.e., your blog) and you can also drill down to see how individual pages or pieces of content are performing (I.e., individual blog posts).

 Wrap up